 - b.
-Click Preconfigured Model or Configure to order. - c.
-Enter the machine type and model for your server to display the configurator page. - d.
-Click Power $\rightarrow$ Power Cables to see all line cords. - Make sure that the insulation is not frayed or worn. - 3.
+In the Customize a Model pane: - 1) Click Select Options/Parts for a Model. - 2) Enter the machine type and model for your server. - c.
+Click the Power tab to see all line cords. - Make sure that the insulation is not frayed or worn. - 3.
 Check for any obvious non-Lenovo alterations.
-Use good judgment as to the safety of any non-Lenovo alterations.

-- 4. Check inside the server for any obvious unsafe conditions, such as metal filings, contamination, water or other liquid, or signs of fire or smoke damage. - 5.
+Use good judgment as to the safety of any non-Lenovo alterations. - 4.
+Check inside the server for any obvious unsafe conditions, such as metal filings, contamination, water or other liquid, or signs of fire or smoke damage. - 5.
 Check for worn, frayed, or pinched cables. - 6.
 Make sure that the power-supply cover fasteners (screws or rivets) have not been removed or tampered with.